WINTER ELOPEMENT GUIDE

 If you get new shoes for the occasion, be sure to break them in before the big day!
 There’s nothing worse than a new-shoe blister.
 If your’e in line for deep snow, consider adding some snowshoes to keep you from sinking – Yaktrax will provide you traction for icy conditions.
 But most importantly, double-check that your boots are waterproof waterproof.

-• WINTER ELOPEMENT DRESSES
+• WINTER ELOPEMENT DRESS

 Mermaid style and ball gown dresses may work for traditional weddings, but on your winter elopement day, you’ll be hiking, snowshoeing, skiing, running away from snowballs lovingly hurled by your new spouse, and maybe even all of the above.
 You’ll need a dress that will let you do that!
 Make sure your dress is comfortable and allows you to move freely – so you can enjoy your winter elopement day.